-You can view available dates/times on our Pumpkin Tour Calendar.
+You can view available dates/times on our Pumpkin Tour Calendar (below).
 We can book three tours per hour.

 Tours last for approximately 1 hour.

 - Tours will run, rain or shine!
 Life on the farm goes on, regardless of weather.
 Rarely is it so bad that we can’t conduct a tour, and we do have greenhouses and a large loft in the barn where we can fruitfully continue a tour should there be a down-pour.
 In the rare case that we need to cancel due to weather, please check our website or Facebook page the morning of your tour as we will update any cancellations or detour information there.

 - Students should bring either boots or shoes that can get muddy, rain jackets, and hats.
 Our motto is “plan for the worst, hope for the best.”
 Teachers should also make sure that each student has a plastic bag to take home the seeds he/she plants.

-- Teachers should make sure that each student has a bag to transport home the seeds that he/she plants.
+- Teachers should make sure that each student has a bag to transport home their pumpkin (remember, they may be a little muddy).

 - You may eat lunch or a snack in a covered area or picnic bench at the farm.